-The Governor's Office of Planning and Research has updated the General Plan Annual Progress Report Guidance for 2020.
-This edition reflects the change in address for reporting to the Department of Housing and Community Development.
-This Guidance document is also available on our website at opr.ca.gov/planning/general-plan/
+The Governor's Office of Planning and Research (OPR) has updated the General Plan Annual Progress Report (APR) Guidance for 2022.
+This year OPR will begin accepting General Plan APRs through an online submission form in addition to email.
+The General Plan APR Submission form link and instructions will be available alongside our guidance document on OPR's website at opr.ca.gov/planning/general-plan/.